-Before The Joe Rogan Experience, before even Fear Factor, Joe Rogan was an actor on a much-loved show called NewsRadio.
-Laura Vincent reminisces over the hunk before the era of podcasting.
+Before The Joe Rogan Experience, before even Fear Factor, Joe Rogan was an actor on a much-loved, little-seen show called NewsRadio.
+Laura Vincent looks back at the unproblematic hunk Rogan used to be.

 I’m an expert on Joe Rogan.
 You know the guy, right?
 If not from yelling enthusiastically at UFC cards you’ve surely heard of his podcast, The Joe Rogan Experience, where he talks about smoking weed or the benefits of sensory deprivation and meditation while riffing with comedians, actors and public figures.